ahmadatimo/fridger/README.md

 # fridger
 Ahmed Haikal --> Made the whole GUI
-Amirhossein  --> made the whole back hand which is acutal coding
+Amirhossein  --> made the whole back hand which is actual coding